mainmeister/hume/README.md

 - HUE_MOOD_MAX_SECONDS (optional; default: `30.0`)
   - Maximum transition duration used by mood lighting when picking a random duration.
 - HUE_MOOD_BULBS (optional)
   - Comma-separated list of bulb names to run mood lighting on.
-If not set, all bulbs discovered on the bridge will be used by default.
+If not set, only bulbs of type "Extended color light" discovered on the bridge will be used by default.

 CLI equivalents:
 - --mood-max-seconds or -M